 Writing Intensive courses are offered throughout the undergraduate curriculum (major, electives, other core courses, and labs).
 The Writing Intensive requirement may be met by: (1) the successful completion of two courses designated Writing Intensive (WI) by the Core Curriculum Committee, regardless of the number of credit hours attached to those courses (some designated combinations of courses constitute one WI course); or (2) the successful completion of two sequences of courses designated by the Core Curriculum Committee as providing Writing Across the Major (WAM); or (3) the successful completion of one Writing Intensive course, regardless of the number of credit hours attached to that course, and one sequence of courses designated Writing Across the Major; or (4) other writing experiences approved by the University Core Curriculum Committee.
 Students should consult with an advisors for specific instructions.

-See page 12 for a complete listing of Writing Intensive courses.
+A complete listing of Writing Intensive courses can be found starting on page 13.
 Core courses are designated by (WI) throughout this guide.